Q: What makes you such an expert?!

 preserve the space you already created, the one you had in the high-speed

 section of highway.
-Don't drive up to the last car in line, since that
+Don't drive up to the rear of the last car in line,

 wipes out your space.